coherence-community/coherence-demo/README.md

 ![Coherence Demo](assets/coherence-demo.png "Coherence Demo")

-A Coherence Cache server and HTTP server are started on port 8080 for serving REST and application data.
+A Coherence Cache server and HTTP server are started on port 8080 for serving application data.
 When the Cache server starts, the application loads on the default web browser at http://127.0.0.1:8080/application/index.html.

 The following features are available to demonstrate in the application: